wtraylor/trace21ka_for_lpjguess/README.md

 Requirements
 ------------

+- A Linux terminal on a 64bit machine.

 - A _make_ implementation, e.g. `gmake`.

-- Python 3.7.0 or later
+- `wget`

+- A working internet connection for the automatic download of [Miniconda](https://conda.io/miniconda.html).

-On Ubuntu run `sudo apt install make`
+On Ubuntu run `sudo apt install make wget`

+Python and all other necessary software ([nco](http://nco.sourceforge.net/), [cdo](https://code.mpimet.mpg.de/projects/cdo)) are installed through Miniconda automatically and run from local binaries.
+This way, no system-wide installations are required.

 How to Use
 ----------